amandacndido/CroctChallenge/Product-Challenge_Croct.md

 **Scenario: Searching for the user's account in order to recorver the password
 > Given that I click the *Forgot password?* button
 >
-> Then I should see a section saying _"Find your account: Insert your e-mail or username"_
+> Then I should see a section saying _"Find your account: Insert your email or username"_

 **Scenario: Searching for the user's account with valid information
 > Given that I click the *Forgot password?* button
 >
-> And I see the _"Find your account: Insert your e-mail or username"_ section
+> And I see the _"Find your account: Insert your email or username"_ section
 >
 > And I insert valid information
 >
-> Then I should see a notification saying _"A new password has been sent to your e-mail"
+> Then I should see a notification saying _"A new password has been sent to your email"

 **Scenario: Searching for the user's account with invalid information
 > Given that I click the *Forgot password?* button
 >
-> And I see the _"Find your account: Insert your e-mail or username"_ section
+> And I see the _"Find your account: Insert your email or username"_ section
 >
 > And I insert not valid information
 >
-> Then I should see a notification saying _"E-mail or username not found.
+> Then I should see a notification saying _"Email or username not found.
 Check your informations and insert it again"